 For example, many people will accent their homes by using copper on a prominently-situated bay window or a small roof that covers the main entry way.

-For the average sized American home, you can expect to pay $30,000 to $45,000 for a full copper roof.
-The true average is closer to $30,000, but even that is around four times the cost of an asphalt shingle roof.
+For the average sized American home, you can expect to pay $30,000 to $50,000 for a complete copper roof.
+The true average is closer to $30,000 to $40,000, but even that is around four times the cost of an asphalt shingle roof.

 In terms of ROI, metal roofing generally returns a value of 86% of the cost upon selling of the home.
 And almost all metal roofing systems will last at least 50 years.
 Yet, steel and aluminum may require some sort of maintenance after 30 years, or no longer than 50 years.